 These contracts are pretty much designed to protect the airlines, not passengers.

 All U.S. based airlines’ contracts of carriage contain some reference to barefoot passengers, which generally is worded to the effect that the airline “may” refuse to board a passenger who is barefoot.
 Note, they (with a couple of exceptions I’ll explain later) do not say they “will” or “shall” refuse to board a barefoot passenger.
 “May,” in effect, means it’s totally up to the discretion of the airline personnel at the time someone tries to board.

 Non-U.S. based airlines in general do not include any references to barefoot or bare feet at all in their contracts of carriage.
-I have not seen all foreign based airlines’ contracts of carriage, but I have reviewed the ones from Air Canada, Air France, Air New Zealand, British Airways, China Southern Airlines, Lufthansa, and Qantas.
+I have not seen all foreign based airlines’ contracts of carriage, but I have reviewed the ones from Aeroflot, Air Canada, Air France, Air New Zealand, British Airways, China Southern Airlines, Lufthansa, and Qantas.
 With the exception of Air Canada, none of these make any mention at all of bare feet or someone who is barefoot.
 Air Canada’s contract of carriage is worded very similarly to those of U.S. based airlines, with a section saying they “may” refuse to board a barefoot person.

 Keep in mind though that just because being barefoot is not specifically mentioned in a non-U.S. contract of carriage, those airlines could still find a reason to refuse a barefoot person if they really wanted to by invoking some other rule in their contract.
 For example, this is typical wording from Air France:

 The Carrier may refuse to transport a Passenger and their Baggage, if one or more of the following cases has occurred or is likely to occur:… The carriage of the Passenger and/or of their Baggage may endanger security, health, hygiene or good order on board the aircraft,…